We've independently reviewed this article to make sure it's as accurate as we can make it.

 7 Reasons Why Your Dishwasher Is Leaking

-Unfortunately, this issue may happen due to numerous reasons.
+Unfortunately, your dishwasher can leak water due to numerous reasons.
 Some of the most common ones include:

 #1 Damaged Door Gasket

-If the door gasket has never been cleaned up or is worn out, it may not effectively seal the door, resulting in water leakage.
-A brand-new seal costs around $10 to $20, so it might be worth replacing it before attempting any other solutions.
+If the door gasket has never been cleaned or is worn out, it will not effectively seal the door, resulting in water leakage.
+A brand-new seal costs around $10 to $20, so I recommend replacing it before attempting other solutions.

-Bear in mind that you’ll need to take a look at the manual to figure out what model is right for your dishwasher.
-That way, you know you end up with the best possible part.
+Bear in mind that you’ll need to look at the manual to figure out what model is right for your dishwasher to ensure you end up with the best possible seal.

 - Clean the channel of the gasket with warm water.
-You should use soap to remove any debris that might be present.
+You can use soap to remove any debris that might be present.

-- Make sure the new door gasket is warm when you put it in place.
+- Ensure the new door gasket is warm when you put it in place.
 The goal is to make sure the door gasket molds to meet the shape of your dishwasher door.

-- Make sure you press the gasket evenly on both sides.
-When you close the dishwasher door, make sure it seals appropriately.
-This will prevent the leak from coming back.
+- Press the gasket evenly on both sides.
+When you close your dishwasher door, make sure it seals appropriately to prevent the water leak from coming back.

 #2 Your Dishwasher is Leaning Forward

-If your dishwasher is leaning forward, it can disrupt the proper flow of water, as it may accumulate towards the front.
-This can result in leaks around the door.
+If your dishwasher keeps leaking water, then there’s a good chance it’s leaning forward.
+This can disrupt the proper flow of water, as it can accumulate towards the front.

-So, please make sure your dishwasher is not leaning forward.
+So, please ensure your dishwasher is not leaning forward to prevent leaks.